-You’ve probably noticed that the packaging in which your non-perishables groceries come in give the impression of added clutter.
-We’re talking about cereal boxes, rice bags, plastic packs of sugar, pulses or flour, packages of pasta and more.
+You’ve probably noticed that the packaging in which your non-perishables groceries come in gives the impression of added clutter.
+We’re talking about cereal boxes, rice bags, plastic packs of sugar, pulses or flour, packages of pasta, and more.
 Invest in clear canisters to keep your pantry organized by knowing exactly what’s inside.
 The term ‘decanting’ is gaining popularity and is a game-changer for organized homeowners.
-It helps you get rid of visual clutter created by shelf packaging and is great for those who buy in bulk.
+It helps you get rid of visual clutter by shelf packaging and is great for those who buy in bulk.
 Rather than storing extra-large boxes on your shelves, decant your produce into usable jars and refill when you need to.

-A Lazy Susan, also called a rotating tray or a turntable, is one of the best organization hacks for kitchens, bedrooms, bathrooms and more.
+A Lazy Susan, also called a rotating tray or a turntable, is one of the best organization hacks for kitchens, bedrooms, bathrooms, and more.
 Professional organizers swear by this handy tool that helps you access things in hard-to-reach places without you having to take everything out and put it back again.
 Pick a lazy Susan that has two or three trays on top of each other to get more items to fit in a smaller space and create clutter-free storage.
-Use separate ones to place your cleaning supplies, kitchen sauces and spices, baking essentials, medicine bottles, bathroom toiletries… the uses for them are endless.
+Use separate ones to place your cleaning supplies, kitchen sauces, spices, baking essentials, medicine bottles, and bathroom toiletries… the uses for them are endless.

 Many Indian kitchens only have cabinets that stop below the countertop, leaving the vertical space unused.
 If you have high-ceilings, consider using modular cabinets built in to match the look of your existing ones.
-You can even choose to have open shelves for lesser used items like decorative kitchen items, cookbooks, special occasion pieces, kitchen herbs and other plants that add a touch of freshness.
+You can even choose to have open shelves for lesser used items like decorative kitchen items, cookbooks, special occasion pieces, kitchen herbs, and other plants that add a touch of freshness.

-Items that are beautiful as well as functional are extra wins in our books.
-If you have kitchen ware that’s too pretty to hide away, use them as décor instead.
-A marble mortar and pestle, a beautiful wooden cheeseboard, a collection of wooden spoons or an ethnic bowl from your travels in which you can store fresh fruit are great examples.
+Items that are beautiful, as well as functional, are extra wins in our books.
+If you have kitchenware that’s too pretty to hide away, use them as décor instead.
+A marble mortar and pestle, a beautiful wooden cheeseboard, a collection of wooden spoons, or an ethnic bowl from your travels in which you can store fresh fruit are great examples.